2021 Game Challenge Rules

 All content of each entered game component must be the entrant’s original design and creation.
 Each entered game must not contain any copyrighted works, including, without limitation, images, characters, logos, names and trademarks (other than as owned by the entrant) or code that infringes on any third party rights.
 Any elements appearing in an entered game, including, without limitation music, audio, speech/voiceovers, stills, video, supers or other audiovisual materials must be entirely original, created and performed by the entrant, or be in the public domain.
 Use of any elements, including, without limitation, music, audio, speech/voiceovers, stills, video, supers or other materials that are not original may result in disqualification of the entered game, at MassDiGI’s sole discretion, unless entrant has prior written approval from the applicable copyright holders to use such materials.

-Games that make use of third party game engines, middleware, or other software or technology are only eligible if the entrant has all necessary rights to commercially publish the game.
-For instance, if an entrant does not have full legal rights to commercially release a game using a third party game engine, that game is not eligible for the Game Challenge.
+Games that make use of third party game engines, middleware, or other software or technology are only eligible if the entrant promises that when the entrant distributes its the entrant expects to have all proper licenses and has all necessary rights to commercially publish the game.
 Entrants may be required to identify all third party software and tools used for creation of entered game.

 Entered games must not contain obscene, indecent, hateful, or other offensive or inappropriate content, including, but not limited to, nudity, pornography or profanity.
 Entered games must not contain defamatory or disparaging statements (including, but not limited to, words or symbols that are considered offensive to individuals of a certain race, ethnicity, religion, sexual orientation or socioeconomic group) and must not promote the use of alcohol, illegal drugs or tobacco.
 Entered games must not include threats to any person, place, business, group or nation, invade privacy or other rights of any person, firm or entity, or any other way violate applicable laws and regulations.